oskarrough/ember-wordpress/README.md

 [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) and [ACF To REST API](https://wordpress.org/plugins/acf-to-rest-api/) work really well with this setup.

+## Models

+This addon provides models for post, page, category and tag.
+If you need to overwrite them, make sure they still extend the default ones provided by this addon.
+See [ember-wordpress/app/models](https://github.com/oskarrough/ember-wordpress/tree/master/app/models) as an example.

 ## Questions?

 While this ember addon is fairly untested, the setup isn't.
 Feel free to ask any questions here [https://github.com/oskarrough/ember-wordpress/issues](issues).